Posted February 14, 2017

 The breach, first reported in June 2016, included personally identifiable information (PII) – including names, addresses, email addresses, card numbers, expiration dates, security codes and user names and passwords – and was accessed over a one-year period, May 2015 through April 2016.
 The PII of more than 35,000 Acer customers across the U.S., Canada and Puerto Rico was compromised, including more than 2,200 in New York State.”

-“According to Claudio Guarnieri and Collin Anderson, two independent security researchers who have been tracking Iranian hackers for the past few years, the Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs. has also been used against a human rights advocate.
+“According to Claudio Guarnieri and Collin Anderson, two independent security researchers who have been tracking Iranian hackers for the past few years, the Malware: Software that is intended to damage or disable computers and computer systems. has also been used against a human rights advocate.

 The malware, dubbed MacDownloader, attempts to pose as both an installer for Adobe Flash, as well as the Bitdefender Adware Removal Tool, to extract system information and copies of OS X keychain databases.”